 Is family child care right for me?

 As a parent, you are best equipped to decide which option is right for you.
-Family child care has a lot of benefits but it does come with a few challenges.
+Family child care has a lot of benefits, but not every environment is the perfect fit for every child or family, so it’s worth taking the time to tour several programs and find the place that feels like it will work best.

 For most working parents, child care is a necessity.
 Family child care is an affordable, community-friendly option.
 Once you’ve done your due diligence, you can rest easy knowing that your child is getting quality care from educators determined to help them succeed.